What should I expect on course?

 What paperwork is required?

-In order to participate on almost any Outward Bound course, each participant must complete a medical form and an acknowledgement of personal responsibility form.
+In order to participate, each participant must complete a medical form and acknowledgement of personal responsibility form.
 Each form must be signed by the student and a parent/legal guardian (if participant is under the age of 18).
 Please fill them out entirely and return them to the appropriate person for your group.
 Every question is important!
 Please be sure to include your height, weight and blood pressure.
-We do not require a doctor’s signature unless medical detail follow up is required; however missing information may compromise participation in the program.
+We do not require a doctor’s signature; however missing information may compromise participation in the program.
 Your forms will be confidentially reviewed by our Medical Screening Department.
-Outward Bound’s screening process is deliberately rigorous and thorough.
+Outward Bound’s screening process is very thorough and rigorous in order to ensure the safety of our participants.
 Our Medical Screener may need to contact you for further clarification or to request additional information.

-What should I wear on an Insight Course Program?
+What should I wear on an Insight Day Program?

 Participants should wear closed-toe shoes.
 Sneakers are great, sandals are not.
 Clothes should be comfortable and appropriate for an active day outside.
 Please be aware that the program runs rain or shine.
 Dress appropriately.
 Except for t-shirts, do not bring cotton items, as they lose their insulating quality when wet.
 Wool or synthetic clothing is recommended for cooler weather.

-What do I need to bring with me on an Insight Course Program?
+What do I need to bring with me on an Insight Day Program?